 Congratulations, clearly your marketing is working!
 You’ve got some interest and now you have someone who wants to take a look at your space to see if it will suit their needs.

-Before you start booking events, you first need to successfully close some sales.
+Before you get started on golf event management, you first need to successfully close some sales.
 So, the first step for generating venue bookings is to put in place a sales strategy.

 Your sales strategy begins with building a small team of events-focussed staff, who are experts in selling event space and coordinating with planners and guests to effectively pull off an event.